7 Tips to Prevent Squeaky Floors

 Vacuum where possible.
 Sweeping can drag dirt rather than pick it up, often pushing dirt into the seams in your floor.
 Sand and dust are like sandpaper which scratches your floor’s finish.
 Without a strong surface coating, water and humidity can seep through and cause further damage.

 Be careful on what products you use on your floor.
 Preserve your floor by only using products especially designed for cleaning hardwood floors.
+Bona is a popular wood floor cleaning brand.
 Leave your mop and bucket for your tiled floors.

 If any cleaning solutions spill, wipe them up immediately.
 Any excessive liquid, even if design for cleaning hardwood, will permanently damage your floor, if not dried immediately.